Evaluating A/B Testing Methodologies via Sample Splitting: Theory and Practice: Motivating Theory

 Our goal is to quantify how well different methodologies perform across A/B tests.
 To this end, we begin by defining a set of \emph{ideal estimands} that capture how we would measure performance if the true impacts $\delta_i$ were observable.
 These estimands serve as our conceptual targets and help clarify the sense in which our estimators (introduced in section \ref{sec:estimators_inference}) may be biased for what we ultimately want to measure.

-For each A/B test $i$, the expected performance of a methodology $\kappa$ under performance measure $p$ given a true impact of $\Delta_i = \delta_i$ is given by:
+For each A/B test $i$, the expected performance of a methodology $\kappa$ under performance measure $p$ given a true impact of $\Delta_i = \delta_i$ and test environment $Z_i = z_i$ is given by:

 Here $\kappa(\hat{X}_i)$ is the methodology's output (estimate or launch decision) given data $\hat{X}_i$.
 The function $p(\kappa(\hat{X}_i), \delta_i)$ measures how well this output performs given a true impact $\delta_i$.
-Taking the expectation over the sampling variability induced by $F$ averages out the randomness in the data $\hat{X}_i$, yielding the expected performance $Y_i(\kappa)$ for a given true impact.
+Taking the expectation over the sampling variability induced by $F$ averages out the randomness in the data $\hat{X}_i$, yielding the expected performance $Y_i(\kappa)$ for a given true impact and test environment.